Alana Graduated from College!

 Phi Beta Kappa is an honor society, not a fraternity or sorority.

-In her junior year Alana was asked to join Phi Beta Kappa.
+In her junior year Alana was invited to join Phi Beta Kappa.
 You can not ask to join them—they have to ask you, based on your ability to meet their standards.

 Part of Alana's duties at the Poetry Center involved Community Outreach, where she would go to public schools in the area to teach poetry, and encourage the kids to write poetry.
 That involved coordinating with the teachers, and created lesson plans that were engaging, inspirational, and motivating.

-Even though her personal social media presence was minimal, the Poetry Center put her in charge of their social media posts, which also involved her doing some graphic design.
+Even though her personal social media presence was minimal at the time, the Poetry Center put her in charge of their social media posts, which also involved her doing some graphic design.

 A couple of Alana's professors told their students that they never give out A's, yet Alana's work was always able to earn her A's even from them!

-So, Alana went through her entire school career—K through 12, and all of her college—with straight A's!
+So, Alana went through her entire school career—Kindergarten through 12th grade, and all four years of college—with straight A's!

 Alana really put the in the work to earn those grades too, it was not unusual for her to be doing homework into the morning hours.
 Sometimes she would only get a couple of hours of sleep before she had to go to school again.